-In 1982, when Muktananda passed away, I decided to pursue the yoga of knowledge, jnana yoga, and began first a Master's program and then a PhD program in the religions of India at Harvard University.
-It was thrilling to learn about the roots of my experience as I studied Sanskrit and the Hindu and Buddhist scriptures.
+In 1982, when Muktananda passed away, I decided to pursue the yoga of knowledge, jnana yoga, and entered first a Master's program and then a Ph.D. program in the Religions of India at Harvard University.
+It was thrilling to learn about the roots of my spiritual experiences, as I studied Sanskrit and the Hindu and Buddhist scriptures.
 It was an amazing blessing to be able to spend seven years researching and writing a book on one of the greatest spiritual beings of our time, Anandamayi Ma.
 I came to enjoy a direct relationship with the Divine Feminine as I simultaneously immersed myself in Ma and facilitated a year-long women’s spirituality program at Interface in Cambridge, MA.

 In the meantime, the only thing missing in my spiritual life was the heart-opening chanting of the early days in Muktananda’s ashrams.
 How could I find a community to chant with that was inclusive of all of my practices and spiritual connections?
 When I went to the first Ecstatic Chant weekend at Omega in 2004, I knew I had found my answer.
 As I became immersed in the ecstatic chanting of Krishna Das, Deva Premal and Miten, and Wah!, I realized that my calling was to share my passion for chanting.
 I invested in a harmonium and, as soon as I got home, I began inviting friends over for kirtan.
-What began in our living room has become the monthly Lincoln Kirtan at St. Anne’s Church on the second Saturday of each month, bringing together old timers as well as those completely new to chanting to sing the infinite names of the Divine.
+What began in our living room became a monthly Lincoln Kirtan at St. Anne’s Church, bringing together old timers as well as those completely new to chanting to sing the infinite names of the Divine.
 Lincoln Kirtan thrived for 12 years.

 Our kirtan CD, Jai Ma!, came out in 2007, dedicated to the Divine Mother in all her manifestations, particularly as Anandamayi Ma, the subject of my book, Mother of Bliss.
 In 2013 I was blessed to be able to travel to Ma’s ashram in Omkareshwar, India and receive initiation into Ma’s lineage from a direct disciple of Ma’s, Shri Swami Kedarnath.

-In the fall of 2102 I completed a year-long training in Mindfulness in Education as well as a training to teach .b, a high school mindfulness curriculum out of Oxford, England, to teens.
-Since then, I have been teaching mindfulness and council circle directly to teens as well as training teachers in schools from pre-K through 12th grade throughout New England to include mindfulness and social-emotional learning in their classrooms.
+In the fall of 2102, I completed a year-long training in Mindfulness in Education as well as a training to teach .b, a high school mindfulness curriculum out of Oxford, England, to teens.
+For five years, I taught mindfulness and council circle to teens as well as trained teachers in schools from pre-K through 12th grade throughout New England to include mindfulness and social-emotional learning in their classrooms.

 Tasyai Shri Devyai Namaha, to you, Divine Mother, I bow!